Help! Why is my vehicle clunking when I turn?

 7 Common Things to Look For When You Hear a Clunk

-But if you want to know the problem beforehand, here is a simple guide that will help you determine the source of those clunking noises or squeals as you turn the steering wheel.
+But if you want to know the problem beforehand, here is a simple guide that will help you determine the source of those clunking noises or squeaks when you turn the steering wheel.

 1. Worn or bad tie rods